tily/hubot-rec/README.md

 # hubot-rec

-A hubot script to record chat histories
+A hubot script to record chat histories.

 See [`src/rec.coffee`](src/rec.coffee) for full documentation.